This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Any of the following may develop within hours or days:

 - A severe headache, stiff neck, and a fever

 - Eye pain when you look into bright lights

 How is bacterial meningitis diagnosed?

-- An MRI of the head takes pictures of your brain, blood vessels, and skull.
+- CT or MRI pictures may show signs of infection.
 You may be given contrast liquid to help the pictures show up better.
-Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell a healthcare provider if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is bacterial meningitis treated?